Will online retailers soon dominate the food trade?

 "Offliners" invest online and vice versa

 This realization is not new: Many dealers from the Brick & Mortar world invest in the expansion of their online offerings to serve their customers via as many channels as possible: The Rewe Group in Germany has already invested a great deal in online food retailing and, after placing an order on the Internet, delivers fresh goods such as meat, fruit and vegetables to customers' doorsteps in 75 cities.
 To date, these investments have hardly brought anything.
-But the fear of the big retail players to be overrun by pure online players is probably great.
+But the fear of the big retail players being overrun by pure online players is probably great.
 Because they also have the FMCG market in mind.
 Since 2015 Amazon-Pantry, for example, has also been offering a wide range of everyday products online in Germany and Austria.
 Members of the Amazon customer club Prime can have food delivered to their doorstep for a flat-rate delivery fee.
 In spring 2017, Amazon will launch its online supermarket Amazon Fresh in Germany.
 But the resounding success of this offer has so far failed to materialize: A study investigating the potential of Amazon Fresh in Germany came to the conclusion that consumers have great reservations about a non-haptic purchase when buying groceries.
 And: They fundamentally doubt Amazon's competence to offer fresh food.
-A single voice captured in this investigation summed it up as follows: "Amazon should do what they know about, but not trade in food.
+A single voice captured in this investigation summed it up as follows: "Amazon should do what they know about, but not trade in food."

 The Web opens up new opportunities for direct marketers

 The trench warfare between the established food retailers coming from the Brick & Mortar world on the one hand and the online players on the other conceals the view of delicate plants that were able to germinate through the web in the first place.
 In terms of size, however, these new business models hardly play a role.
 However, they completely reinterpret the trade in fresh food in particular.
-The organic farm Adamah from Machfeld not far from Vienna began to offer its own products via a web shop around 2001 and to deliver orders directly and CO2-neutrally to its doorstep with its own messengers.
+The organic farm Adamah from Marchfeld not far from Vienna began to offer its own products via a web shop around 2001 and to deliver orders directly and CO2-neutrally to its doorstep with its own messengers.
 In the meantime, customers can also order goods that the Biohof Adamah does not produce itself.
 But: Basically, this form of e-commerce makes the function of the retailer superfluous.
 The same applies to Foodcoops.
 Here, consumers organize themselves in purchasing cooperatives and order directly from the producers themselves via the web.
 Each member then collects the goods from a central warehouse.
 The web offers completely new possibilities for both direct sales and consumer associations.

 Conclusion: Will online retailers soon dominate the food trade?